Indy Fuel: History

 On November 11, 2013, the ECHL's board of governors approved the expansion membership application of the Indy Fuel for admission to the league for the 2014–15 season.
 From 2013 to 2024, the club was based in Indianapolis, and played home games at the Indiana Farmers Coliseum on the Indiana State Fairgrounds.

 On October 17, 2014, the Fuel played their franchise opening game against the Fort Wayne Komets, reigniting the Indianapolis-Fort Wayne rivalry after 15 years in a 4–5 defeat.

 On March 7, 2016, the Indy Fuel fired inaugural head coach Scott Hillman and named Bernie John as interim head coach for the remainder of the 2015–16 season.
 On April 8, 2016, the interim tag was removed and John was named head coach and vice president of hockey operations for the 2016–17 season.

 At the end of the 2017–18 regular season, the Fuel qualified for their first playoff berth.
 Entering as a fourth seed in the Central Division with 78 points, they were swept by the Toledo Walleye in the division semifinals.
 The team failed to qualify for the playoffs in the following 2018–19 season and the team released head coach Bernie John.
 The Fuel hired Doug Christiansen as the general manager and head coach for the 2019–20 season following his first season as head coach of the Manchester Monarchs.

 On September 14, 2022, it was announced that the Fuel would be moving to the Fishers Event Center, a new 8,500-seat arena to be built in Fishers, Indiana, in time for the 2024–25 season.

 The team practices at the Indy Fuel Tank, an indoor ice rink in Fishers, Indiana.

 On February 23, 2024, Eva Hallman became the first female broadcaster for the team.
 She joined long-time Indy Fuel play-by-play Andrew Smith in the booth.

 On December 6, 2024, Indy opened the New Fishers Event Center in a loss to the Iowa Heartlanders, 4–3.

+Hallman made more history with the team by becoming the first woman to call an Indy Fuel game in franchise history.
+She called a 4–3 overtime loss against the Fort Wayne Komets on November 28, 2025.